Dr Aung Pyae Phyo

 In 2017 Aung Pyae Phyo completed his Doctor of Philosophy in Clinical Medicine at Oxford University.
 After completing the DPhil, he joined the Myanmar Oxford Clinical Research Unit in Yangon, Myanmar where his focus is malaria elimination and surveillance of the spread of drug resistant malaria in Greater Mekong Subregion (GMS).

-And a seed grant from Australian Centre of Research Excellence in Malaria Elimination (ACREME) for the project Field evaluation of a point-of-contact device for P. falciparum malaria sero-surveillance
+In 2019 Aung Pyae Phyo received post-doctoral International Training fellowship from the Wellcome Trust to assess the immune decay after malaria elimination and the risk of malaria resurgence, and a seed grant from Australian Centre of Research Excellence in Malaria Elimination (ACREME) for the project Field evaluation of a point-of-contact device for P. falciparum malaria sero-surveillance

 Antimalarial activity of artefenomel (OZ439), a novel synthetic antimalarial endoperoxide, in patients with Plasmodium falciparum and Plasmodium vivax malaria: an open-label phase 2 trial